jupyter-server/jupyter-scheduler/README.md

 A JupyterLab extension for running notebook jobs

-This extension is composed of a Python package named `jupyter_scheduler` for the server extension and a NPM package named `jupyter-scheduler` for the frontend extension.
+This extension is composed of a Python package named `jupyter_scheduler` for the server extension and a NPM package named `@jupyterlab/scheduler` for the frontend extension.

 ## Requirements
+- NodeJS >= 16
 - JupyterLab >= 3.0

 ## Install